lando/lando/docs/basics/basics.md

+---
+description: Documentation to add an Apache webserver service to your Lando config.
+Learn how to change version, setup SSL, use a custom webroot or use custom Apache config.
+---

 # Lando 101

 On a high level your `lando` configuration should contain **ALL** the things you need to run, develop and test your project.
 The ideal we strive for is best expressed as: